hsp-panda/grasping-benchmarks-panda/README.md

 **Only for Graspnet Algorithm**
 - In your local machine `/home/username/workspace/docker-shared-workspace/name_of_your_docker` copy the dataset folder from  [here](https://drive.google.com/drive/folders/1mVX2kqXg9BZ22y3HEyqta20tiQrL8OK_)
-- Copy the dataset folder in your docker: `cd`, `cd workspace-shared/`, `cp -r checkpoints/ ../../../../workspace/sources/6dof-graspnet/`, `cd`, `cd ../../workspace/sources/6dof-graspnet/`
+- Copy the dataset folder from your local machine in your docker, to do it, in your docker run the following commands: `cd`, `cd workspace-shared/`, `cp -r checkpoints/ ../../../../workspace/sources/6dof-graspnet/`, `cd`, `cd ../../workspace/sources/6dof-graspnet/`
 - Finally run `sh compile_pointnet_tfops.sh`